About Mānuka Vet®

 Pure Mānuka Honey

-Our expert veterinarians developed Mānuka Vet® as an effective antibacterial wound treatment to get those injuries healing more quickly.
+Our expert veterinarians developed Mānuka Vet® as an effective wound treatment to get those injuries healing more quickly.
 We've sourced pure, high-grade mānuka honey from New Zealand's wild Mokau River banks and independently tested it for quality and activity.

 Mānuka Vet® is antibiotic-free, completely natural, and suitable for all kinds of broken skin injuries.